 - Do not spend the energy building a shelter if nature offers one.

 - Build a gable shaped shelter with your tarp if you do not find your campsite.

-- Anticipate, it is risky to wait until you need to make one in emergency.
+- Anticipate, it is risky to wait until you need to make one in an emergency.

-- Use a survival blanket to keep away moisture of the soil or to isolate your shelter.
+- Use a survival blanket to keep away moisture from the soil or to isolate your shelter.
 In order to focus your body heat, wrap yourself in a sitting position or squatting.